 - PAD often goes undiagnosed by healthcare professionals.

-- People with peripheral arterial disease have four to five times more risk of heart attack or stroke.
+- People with peripheral arterial disease have a much higher risk of heart attack or stroke.

 - Left untreated, PAD can lead to gangrene and amputation.